New York’s Office of Court Administration Wrongly Encourages Non-Lawyers to File Complex Legal Motions Using Incomplete Form

 The new law is written in such a way that it is quite clear that this motion is not meant to be a “gimmie” to all.
 At least reading the law at face value suggests that the Legislature expected a considered process completely the opposite of “check this box here if you want your conviction sealed” on a post card.
 For example, the motion requires that a substantial amount of supporting material be gathered, organized, and prepared in a coherent form.
 The law requires that the applicant prepare a written statement making the case for why the Judge should grant the relief.
 The law requires that the District Attorney’s Office be notified of the motion and allows them to object to sealing the case.
 Upon objection by the District Attorney’s Office, or upon the Judge’s own will, an in-court hearing can be ordered that is governed by the rules of procedure and evidence, where witnesses may be called and examined, and evidence presented.
 The statute further identifies no fewer than seven separate factors that a Judge ought to consider when deciding whether to grant the sealing.

 All of this clearly suggests that the Legislature did not imagine that applying for the sealing of convictions was meant to be a simple, meaningless, bureaucratic process, such that it would be foolish to go to the bother of involving a pesky lawyer.

-Therefore, it is astounding, where something as serious as lifelong freedom from the burden of conviction is at stake, and where the right to any kind of appeal doesn’t appear to be accounted for, that the Office Of Court Administration would take pains essentially to advise people, “Sure, go ahead, take the shot yourself and see how it goes.”
+Therefore, it is astounding, where something as serious as lifelong freedom from the burden of conviction is at stake, that the Office Of Court Administration would take pains essentially to advise people, “Sure, go ahead, take the shot yourself and see how it goes.”